Bob Backlund was one of the most technically gifted wrestlers to ever step foot inside the squared circle.

 You are also writing a book, how is that going?

-I’m nearly finished writing it and hopefully it will be out in about eight months from now, so perfect present for Christmas!
-We have a little bit more work to do with it and at the moment we are talking to a number of different publishing companies and we are pretty close on deciding which one we are going to go with.
+I’m nearly finished writing it and hopefully, it will be out in about eight months from now, so perfect present for Christmas!
+We have a little bit more work to do with it and at the moment we are talking to a number of different publishing companies and we are pretty close to deciding which one we are going to go with.